concur/developer.concur.com/src/api-reference/callouts/callouts-application-connectors.markdown

 #####  To Modify an Application Connector:

 1. On the **Application Connector Registration** page, select the desired registration from the list.
-(Refer to the steps above in the [Accessing Application Connector Registration](#accessing-app-connector-reg) section for how to access this page.)
+(Please refer to [Accessing Application Connector Registration](#accessing-app-connector-reg) section for how to access this page.)
 2. Click **Modify**.
 3. Edit the system fields as necessary.
 4. Click **Test Connection** to verify your changes.